-In general I view a leash as a safety line only.
-I use my body and training history with my dogs to ask them to come with me, even on leash.
+In general, I view a leash as a safety line only.
+I use my body and training history with my dogs to ask them to come with me, even on a leash.

 I never, ever allow pups to become fearful of the restraint of a leash.
-To do this I use a front attachment harness with young pups.
-To watch this early training in action please see this blog: Follow Blush’s Litter (11) – On Leash– 10 wks 7/22/19.
+To do this, I use a front attachment harness with young pups.

-So, if you as the new owner of one of my dogs, puts on a leash and collar and pull on the neck of a pup raised by me you are likely to scare him or at least confuse him.
+So, if you, as the new owner of one of my dogs, put on a leash and collar and pull on the neck of a pup raised by me, you are likely to scare him or at least confuse him.
 This isn’t a productive way to begin building your trust relationship with the pup.
 Please, please ask the pup to go with you using the language he knows.
 My pups are quick to please if they understand what is fairly being asked of them.

-In this video I explain our leash work as it pertains to buyers of our four-five month old pups.
+In this video, I explain my leash work as it pertains to buyers of my four to five-month-old pups.